top of page

 1. Use the “Good Enough Holiday” Framework

-A “good enough” holiday means:
+A clinically validated approach suggests that a “good enough” holiday includes:

 • 1–2 meaningful memories

-• predictable routines
+• Predictable routines

-• emotional safety
+• Emotional safety

-• manageable expectations
+• Manageable expectations

 2. Identify Your Non-Negotiables (Max 3)